Colorado Medical Malpractice Laws and Statute of Limitations

 The Three-Year Deadline and Exceptions

-Beyond the standard two-year deadline, Colorado law says that "in no event" may a medical malpractice lawsuit be filed more than three years after the incident of alleged negligence.
+Beyond the standard two-year deadline, Colorado law says that "in no event" can a medical malpractice lawsuit be filed more than three years after the incident of alleged negligence.
 (This outside limit is what's usually called a "statute of repose.")
-However, the law goes on to say that the three-year outside limit does not apply in certain circumstances, including when:

 • the defendant purposefully concealed the alleged negligence